Ares (DC Comics): Pre-Crisis

 During most of the Golden Age, Silver Age, and Bronze Age of Comic Books, Ares was called Mars.
-His visual depiction remained faithful to Harry G. Peter's original design throughout the Golden and Silver Ages: a brawny, clean-shaven figure in Greco-Roman battle armor, a pair of entwined serpents emblazoned across the breastplate.
+His visual depiction remained faithful to Harry G. Peter's original design throughout the Golden and Silver Ages: a brawny, clean-shaven figure in Greco-Roman battle armor with entwined serpents emblazoned across the breastplate.
 In the character's first appearance, his armor was gold.
 Subsequent Golden Age appearances vary the armor's coloration, rendering it as bronze with green filigree, and later as pale violet with bronze filigree.
-Mars' Silver Age appearances maintained Peter's character design, but altered the color once again, this time to gray.
+Mars' Silver Age appearances maintained Peter's character design, but altered the color to gray.

 His debut appearance sees Mars seeking to realize his vision of eternal war and conflict in the world of man.
 He is chiefly opposed by Aphrodite, goddess of love, who seeks to realize a contrary vision of loving civilization.
 The men who worship Ares kill each other and their weaker brothers, selling women cheaper than cattle.
 When Ares taunts Aphrodite with his successful plans, Aphrodite creates a new race of women, the Amazons, from clay.
 They build a city-state called Amazonia, where they create a women-centered civilization for spreading the gospel of Aphrodite's Way.
 They are stronger than Ares's men.
 Hippolyta is granted a golden girdle that makes her invincible.

 Mars eventually creates a home base on the planet of Mars and enslaves its superpowerful population to serve him and his chief deputies, the Duke of Deception, the Count of Conquest and the Earl of Greed.
 Mars' aide-de-camp is General Destruction.
 He uses Mars as an interplanetary headquarters, supplementing the enslaved Martian population with the spirits of the dead he collects from war zones on multiple planets, including Saturn and Earth.
 Slave spirits become embodied after being ferried to the planet Mars, where they are subjected to strength tests to determine their best use, whether as gladiators, personal slaves, or factory workers.
 The very strongest are trained and given new bodies to be sent to wage future wars on Earth.
 He also sets up the Injustice Court for humiliating slaves and meting out punishments.
 Mars' Earth base was beneath Mount Olympus and run by the Count of Conquest.